DragonMage899/MindWeaver/ObsidianNotes/Uni/uni/Cos 333 Programming languages/Lecture 7.md

 	- Is ambiguous (when a is modified)
 - Solution:
 	- Disallow functional side effects
+		- No two-way parameters in functions (functions not allowed to modify passed in stuff)
+		- No non-local references in functions (can't reference global variables)
+		- Leads to inflexibility of one-way parameters
 	- Fixed evaluation order (left to tight)

-Referential Transparency
+		- can limit compiler optimisation

+## **Referential Transparency**
-- Two equivalent expressions
+- Two equivalent expressions are substitutable
-- One cause of referential breakdown
+- One cause of referential breakdown is functional side effects
 ![[Pasted image 20250304085401.png]]
 - No side effects
 	- Can't modify value and global